Ldenisss/phaser-sea-battle/README.md

 [Node.js](https://nodejs.org) is required to install dependencies and run scripts via `npm`.

 ## Available Commands
-Commands must be executed in the folder `/sea-battle`

 | Command | Description |
 |---------|-------------|